-Many obese people insist that they exercise as much as any lean person, and in fact,
+Many obese people insist that they exercise as much as any lean person.

 About 80 percent of personal-training clients are overweight women.

 But the truth is, the percentage of clinically obese individuals at health clubs or parks (on the walking/jogging/biking/inline skating paths) is drastically lower than the percentage in general areas such as malls, festivals, busy streets, business centers, ball games, concert halls, etc.

 Visit any place where people are exercising or getting in physical activity.
 You will see few people who are significantly overweight.